ruancomelli/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-Solutions to the Advent of Code events
+Solutions to the yearly [Advent of Code](https://adventofcode.com/) events.